Close Button Close Button

 Low levels of physical activity reduce the body’s ability to use insulin efficiently.
 Muscles play a crucial role in absorbing glucose, and inactivity can limit this process.
 Regular physical activity helps improve insulin sensitivity and supports weight management.
 Prolonged sitting without exercise significantly increases metabolic risk.

-4. Increasing Age1
+4. Increasing Age

 While prediabetes can occur at any age, the risk increases after 35 years.
 As people age, muscle mass tends to decrease and insulin sensitivity naturally declines.

-5. Family History of Diabetes1
+5. Family History of Diabetes

 Having a parent or sibling with type 2 diabetes increases the risk of prediabetes.
 Genetic factors influence how the body produces and uses insulin.
 People belonging to certain ethnic groups also have a higher observed risk of developing prediabetes.
 This includes people of Black, Hispanic, American Indian, and Asian American backgrounds.